 At just 14-years-old, Summer McIntosh was the youngest athlete on all of Team Canada at Tokyo 2020.
-She finished fourth individually in the 400m freestyle while lowering the Canadian record to 4:02.42 and as the leadoff swimmer for the 4x200m freestyle relay.
+She finished fourth individually in the 400m freestyle while lowering the Canadian record to 4:02.42.
+She was also the leadoff swimmer for the 4x200m freestyle relay that placed fourth.
 She came one spot shy of advancing to the 200m freestyle final and also competed in the 800m freestyle.
 McIntosh was a second-generation Olympian, following her mother Jill (née Horstead) who competed in swimming at Los Angeles 1984.

 Over the course of her young career, McIntosh has broken more than 50 Canadian Age Group records.
 She became a contender for the Tokyo 2020 team in May 2021 when she went under the Olympic ‘A’ qualification standard in the 400m freestyle.
 She took more than 10 seconds off her personal best and eight seconds off the previous national record for 13-14-year-old women in setting the new mark at 4:05.13.